 The preferred treatment is injection of botulinum toxin type A into the orbicularis oculi muscle.
 A Cochrane systematic review found the treatment to be highly effective, helping up to 90% of patients compared with placebo.
 Botulinum toxin interferes with the acetylcholine release from nerve terminals, so resulting in temporary spasm of the injected muscle.
 Predetermined doses are injected in four spots along the upper and lower lids resulting in a temporary relief in most patients.

-A starting dose is usually in the region of 10-20 units per injection site and subsequent treatment is determined by the patient's response (there may be a need for a slight increase or decrease in units given).
+Dose is dependent on preparation used and the product leaflet should be consulted.
+Subsequent treatment is determined by the patient's response (there may be a need for a slight increase or decrease in units given).
 Most patients need re-treatment every three months or so and progressively larger doses may be needed over a long period of time.

 Side-effects include lagophthalmos, ectropion or entropion.
 Epiphora, dry eye and occasionally associated keratitis have also been noted.
 Accidental migration of the toxin into the orbit can result in a ptosis ± diplopia.
 All these effects (as well as the beneficial ones) wear off over three to four months.